Report Contents

 They can be, but expect to lose 20-40% on resale value and know exactly what you're getting.
 Oklahoma allows rebuilt titles after salvage vehicles pass inspection, but the quality of those repairs varies wildly.
 A hail-totaled truck that got professional PDR and new glass?
 Probably fine.
 A flood car with replaced wiring harnesses and cleaned interior?
 You'll have electrical issues for years.
 The problem is the title doesn't specify why it was salvaged.
 VIN reports show the original damage type, repair estimates, and auction photos so you can judge whether the rebuild was legitimate.
 If you're buying rebuilt, get a pre-purchase inspection from someone like Christian Brothers and factor in that you'll take a hit when you sell.

-You'll get 15+ data points: vehicle specs, complete title history with all Oklahoma and out-of-state transfers, accident records from NMVTIS, odometer readings across registrations and inspections, NHTSA safety recalls, insurance loss claims, salvage auction records with photos and damage estimates, theft records, Black Book market values for the Tulsa area, and flood damage indicators.
-The AI analysis layer interprets all that data—it'll flag patterns like geographic history in flood zones, estimate repair costs for reported damage, predict reliability based on the specific make/model/year, and give you a risk score.
-Reports deliver in under 60 seconds as a PDF you can save and reference during negotiations.
+Your VinSpector AI report delivers 15+ data points in under 60 seconds: vehicle specs, complete title history (including all Oklahoma and out-of-state transfers), accident records from NMVTIS, odometer readings with fraud detection, NHTSA safety recalls, insurance loss claims, salvage auction records with photos, theft records, Black Book market values for the Tulsa area, and critical flood damage indicators.
+Our AI analysis layer then interprets this data, flagging patterns like geographic flood zone history, estimating repair costs, and providing a risk score.
+It's a comprehensive tool for any Tulsa car buyer.

 Run a Tulsa VIN check in 60 seconds.
 Verify flood history, title status, and accident records.